-Ulster University Business School (UUBS) is the 6th largest business school in the UK and delivers over £40m of GVA to the NI economy annually.
-With over 5000 students and 150 staff we deliver undergraduate, postgraduate and doctoral programmes of study across Northern Ireland through our Belfast, Jordanstown, Coleraine and Londonderry campuses and into London and Birmingham through our campus presences there.
+Ulster University Business School (UUBS) is the 6th largest business school in the UK.
+With over 5,000 students and 150 staff we deliver undergraduate, postgraduate and doctoral programmes of study across Northern Ireland through our Belfast, Jordanstown, Coleraine and Londonderry campuses and into London and Birmingham through our campus presence there.

 Professor Mark Durkin, Executive Dean, Ulster University Business School